adityakalra581/Software-Development-Interview-Prep/Python-Interview_questions.md

 <!-- ------------------------------------------------------------ -->

-### TCS Technical Interview 14th May 2022
+### TCS Technical Interview 14th and 16th May 2022

 **- Django**

 1. Architecture of Django
-2. Database connection in Django
+2. Database connection in Django.
+Difference between MVC and MVT architecture
+3. What is ORM and have you used it, if yes How?

 **- SQL**

-3. What is ORM and have you used it, if yes How?
 4. Maximum value of a column in a table
 5. Top 5 values of a column